Updated Jan 19, 2025

-The 37th annual Mudslinger XC is one of the Northwest’s oldest running mountain bike races and is the second event in the annual Oregon XC Series which includes six premier Oregon MTB events spanning March to September.
-Since 1987, the Mudslinger XC has been a fixture in the mountain biking calendar, and the 2024 edition promises to be as riveting as ever.
+The 38th annual Mudslinger XC 2025 is one of the Northwest's oldest running mountain bike races and is the second event and part of the Oregon XC Series, which includes six premier Oregon MTB events spanning March to September.
+Since 1987, the Mudslinger XC has been a fixture in the mountain biking calendar, and this year's edition promises to be as riveting as ever.
 The event consistently brings back a vintage atmosphere to mountain biking and cross-country racing.
 Hundreds of riders from all over Oregon and the greater Northwest culminate in Blodgett, Oregon, for a season starter at the start of April.
 Mudslinger XC is produced by Mudslinger Events, known in the Northwest for its full roster of premiere mountain biking, gravel, and a mix of service events, and is considered by our team to be one of the Best Mountain Bike Events in the Northwest.

 Event & Course Info

-There are two route options for the Mudslinger XC, and although much has changed in the 40-odd years of the race’s existence, with both courses exploring the Pacific Northwest logging heritage with fantastic old school logging roads with 30% single track.
+There are two route options for the Mudslinger XC, and although much has changed in the 40-odd years of the race’s existence, both courses explore the Pacific Northwest logging heritage with fantastic old-school logging roads with 30% single track.
 The race organizers recommended a beefy front tire because every year, the rain percentage for the race is 40%.
-There is a full spread of event categories ranging from ranked categories (cat 1-4) to the usual suspect “fun” categories such as single speed and fat tire.
+There is a full spread of event categories ranging from ranked categories (cat 1-4) to the usual suspect "fun" categories such as single speed and fat tire.
 The event offers a structured wave start format to accommodate its 250 riders.

 Long Course: